Troyanovsky/vibe-coding-guide/en/Lesson_8_Reusable_Components.md

 **In tools like Cursor**, you can directly reference your template files using the `@` symbol.
 For example, `@input_form_template.vue` will give the AI immediate access to your input form component structure.

-**Create a "Project Style Guide"** document (I recommend a markdown file) that acts as your component catalog.
+**Create a "Project Style Guide"** document (I recommend a markdown file, just like the `requirements.md` file we talked about) that acts as your component catalog.
 This file should include:
 - When to use which template
 - Code snippets for common patterns
 - General style heuristics and preferences